James-178/James-178/README.md

 Computer science student
 ------------------------

 I am a computer science student at the University of Pretoria.
 I have been learning programming for 4 years.
-I am fluent in Python and Delphi.
+I am fluent in Python, C++ and Delphi.
 I enjoy creating random projects to learn more about different languages.

 * 🌍  I'm based in Gauteng, South Africa
 * ✉️  You can contact me at [jamesneale2004@gmail.com](mailto:jamesneale2004@gmail.com)
-* 🧠  I'm learning C++
+* 🧠  I'm learning Java

 ### Skills